 In 2021, I stopped at G’s Coffee Shop for the same breakfast sandwich and as usual, the food and service was excellent, feeding my weary body.
 Every meal that I have had at G’s has been good.

 My review on DiningonaShoeStringinNYC@Wordpress.com:

 After breakfast, I travelled down 10th Avenue from 218th Street and followed the path of the original footprint of the island until I arrived at the cross streets of Dyckman Street and Harlem River Drive at the beginning of Highbridge Park and Sherman Cove.
 Even in this busy area of car repair shops, small restaurants and the Dyckman Houses, everyone pretty much ignored me as if I was not there.
 Not one person looked at me.
 Many people looked down as I passed which I thought was strange.

 In 2020, most of this part of Highbridge Park was still closed off to the public because of the COVID-19 pandemic and because it was Father’s Day, people were barbecuing along the thin path and patch of land between the park and the highway.
 It amazes me how creative these residents are with the use of space.

-In 2021, the Sherman Creek part of the park was open for walking through and I took the time to walk the path to the river through the winding woods and streams.
+In 2021, the Sherman Creek part of the park was open for walking through, and I took the time to walk the path to the river through the winding woods and streams.
 It is a nice break from the busy City and it a very underrated part of Highbridge Park.
-The views of the East River were spectacular and the the breezes were so nice and cool.
+The views of the East River were spectacular, and the breezes were so nice and cool.
 It was nice to have the park to myself that morning.